Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 So obviously the church was not up for that.

-So after a few years having to deal with these quote unquote troublemakers, the church basically let the grass go wild and it was also grow wild.
+So after a few years having to deal with these quote-unquote troublemakers, the church basically let the grass go wild and it was also grow wild and also had the trees grew, kind of sprouted all along the edge of the water.

-And also had the uh the trees grew um kind of sprouted all along the edge of the water, so really kind of the view is was quite um blocked out as well as you really couldn't walk down from the parking lot down to the church anymore.
+So really kind of the view was quite blocked out as well as you really couldn't walk down from the parking lot down to the church anymore.

-So really it was turning that one successful area by the pond into an overgrown barrier.
+So really it was turning that once accessible area by the pond into an overgrown barrier.

-And I remember thinking back to my siblings and I used to skip church services and just hang out of the pond, which was you know, welcome, common retreat from the cold, unfriendly environment in the church.
+And I remember thinking back to my siblings, and I used to skip church services and just hang out at the pond, which was, you know, welcome, common retreat from the cold, unfriendly environment in the church.

-Yeah, it was unfriendly because again, we weren't there with our parents and people would look at us as scance, and you know, sometimes we were misbehaving, and people would say, you know, we're interrupting them while they're trying to attend church services or pray.
+And sometimes we were misbehaving and people could say, you know, we're interrupting them while they're trying to attend church services or pray.

-Um by allowing the area to become inaccessible, the church feels now is kind of less inviting to those kind of seeking refuge.
+By allowing the area to become inaccessible, the church feels now it's kind of less inviting to those kind of seeking refuge.

 Right.

-That was my third third thought, uh thought there of the dream.
+That was my third thought there of the dream.

 And when did you have the dream?